-Bradley Beal returns and the full-strength Wizards overwhelm Magic
+Bradley Beal returns, and the full-strength Wizards overwhelm Magic

 Bertans carried over a strong shooting night from Monday’s game against the Raptors, hit 4 of 6 three-pointers in the first half and added four makes from the foul line for 16 points to match Beal at intermission.
 Washington shot 61.9 percent from the field before halftime and stayed steady even when the Magic came within four points of the lead early in the fourth quarter.

 “[Bertans] has never really looked the same from the start of the season, but the last two games, it’s crazy that he has,” Brooks said.
 “This is how he played last year.
 We need him to look this way.
-He’s not going to go 6-for-11 every night, but you’re going to see more of those nights than not.
-You can just see, something’s different.
+He’s not going to go 6 for 11 every night, but you’re going to see more of those nights than not.
+You can just see something’s different.
 He’s moving around better.”

-Terrence Ross led the hosts with 24 points and Mo Bamba had 19.
+Terrence Ross led the hosts with 24 points, and Mo Bamba had 19.

 After allowing Orlando to keep pace thanks to 10 first-half turnovers, the Wizards did what they often struggle to do and closed the period strong, ending on a 12-4 run capped by an energy-boosting bucket at the buzzer from Avdija — another three.